javiercanadillas/cloudrun-direct-vpc-egress/README.md

 --max-instances=5 \
 --machine-type=e2-micro
 ```
-- Deploy the VPC Network Tester image in a new Cloud Run service using the serverless VPC Accesss Connector, and make it publicly accessible
+- Deploy the VPC Network Tester image in a new Cloud Run service using the serverless VPC Accesss Connector and make it publicly accessible

 ```
 gcloud run deploy vpc-access-conector-service \